 - Spraying persistent contact insecticides onto the bark of the entire tree.

-View this explanatory video about TreeAzin® from Oakville, Ontario.
+View this explanatory video about AZA® from Oakville, Ontario.